CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="DomainAPI..createDomain"></a>

 ### DomainAPI~createDomain(name) ⇒ <code>Promise</code>
-creates a new domain within civo
+creates a new domain within civo [POST]

 **Kind**: inner method of [<code>DomainAPI</code>](#DomainAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error